CNugteren/hashbeaf/README.md

 The algorithm is inspired by [beautify_git_hash](https://github.com/vog/beautify_git_hash), a slightly outdated tool that achieves the same thing.

 HashBeaf is implemented in Python and requires version 3.7 or newer.
+It has been tested on Linux but might run on other operation systems.

 HashBeaf works as follows.
 A commit hash in git is computed based on the commit details, which include the commit message, author time and committer time.